 - The PKP School has a number of courses, including OJS for Journal Managers and OJS for Editors which are particularly useful.

-- The PKP provides additional resources including an open course module devoted indexing.
+- PKP provides additional resources including Getting Found, Staying Found.

 Software Tutorials for Specific Functions